top of page

 • 2023 Non-Profit Staff Leader of the Year, Amanda Frey- Broward 211 Non-Profit Awards

-• In addition, Take Stock in Children of Broward has achieved Gold Performance standards for 10 years in a row, including Luminary Awards in 2020, 2021, 2022, and 2023 with a 100% score!
+• In addition, Take Stock in Children of Broward has achieved Gold Performance standards for 10 years in a row, including Luminary Awards in 2020, 2021, 2022, 2023, and 2024 with a 100% score!

 • TSIC Broward identifies at-risk, low-income youth early on, in grades sixth through ninth, as a preventative measure.